-- Save 8% on holidays to Costa Rica when you book online
+- Browse last minute holidays to Costa Rica

 Costa Rica climate guide

 The Costa Rica climate guide is perfect for planning your holiday.
 Monthly weather averages give the best indication of what the weather is usually like for every month of the year including figures for temperature, rainfall and sunshine.
 Read more about the climate in Costa Rica.

 The climate guide for Costa Rica shown below is for San Jose.

 |Min temperature (night-time)|

 More climate for Costa Rica